 Since no meal at the Nelsons’ is complete without a sweet finish, the evening culminated with Candace’s take on balsamic strawberry Pavlova, and Sprinkles Cupcakes, which might make an appearance on the seasonal menu.
 “We have Daniele, we have pizza and we have wine.
 And sometimes we have a game on, and the kids in the pool,” says Candace.
 “This is exactly how we entertain.”
 11712 San Vicente Blvd., L.A.; pizzana.com.

-Written and edited by LESLEY McKENZIE.
+Written by LESLEY McKENZIE.